jebitama/my-port/README.md

 ### Change your `static` folder

 The `static` folder contains the icons, social media images and robots.txt.
 Don't forget to change these files, too!

-## 🤔 Questions or problems?

-Please open up an issue on the main repository: [LekoArts/gatsby-themes](https://github.com/LekoArts/gatsby-themes).
-Thanks!

 ## 🎓 Learning Gatsby